Gao Gang: "Gao Gang Affair"

-Preliminary discussions with Party leaders
+Preliminary discussions with party leaders

 Mao had a series of private conversations with Gao in late 1952 or early 1953 where it is believed he expressed a degree of dissatisfaction with Liu and Zhou, apparently remarking that they were too cautious in their attitude towards the pace of socialist transformation in China.
 The details of what Mao actually told Gao are still unclear: whether he approved any action towards Liu and Zhou or merely expressed his frustrations to a friend in private.
 What is significant is that Gao took Mao's words as consent for a move against these two senior cadres.

-Following this, Gao approached senior Party members and expressed his views regarding Liu and Zhou, making the important point to hint that he had Mao's approval.
-Rao Shushi, a military figure who had his power base in East China and was chief of the Organisational Department of the Central committee, gave his support to Gao.
+Following this, Gao approached senior party members, expressed his views regarding Liu and Zhou, and made the important point to hint that he had Mao's approval.
+Rao Shushi, a military figure who had his power base in East China and was chief of the Organization Department of the Chinese Communist Party, gave his support to Gao.
 Immediately after his conference with Rao, Gao toured the southern and eastern provinces in order to discuss his views with other military leaders, primarily Lin Biao, Peng Dehuai, and Zhu De.

 Lin Biao gave no practical support, but his agreement with Gao's views possibly influenced Gao to continue to seek backing.
 Peng Dehuai, who was known to have some antipathy against Gao's main target Liu Shaoqi, also expressed some support, but like Lin he did nothing in particular to aid Gao.
 When Gao approached Luo Ronghuan, Luo demanded to know Mao's exact thoughts.
 He was doubtful whether Mao had actually endorsed such suggestions and told Gao that their discussion on a matter of such significance was inappropriate.